daira/tahoe-lafs/docs/specifications/leasedb.rst

 • **STATE_STABLE** → **STATE_GOING**

-    trigger: the share should be deleted because it is unleased
+    trigger: The share should be deleted because it is unleased.

     implementation:

-    1. change the state value of this entry in the leasedb from **STATE_STABLE** to **STATE_GOING**
+    1. Change the state value of this entry in the leasedb from **STATE_STABLE** to **STATE_GOING**.

-    2. initiate removal of the storage objects
+    2. Initiate removal of the store objects.

 The following constraints are needed to avoid race conditions:

 - While a share is being deleted (entry in **STATE_GOING**), we do not accept any requests to recreate it.
-That would result in add and delete requests for storage objects being sent concurrently, with undefined results.
+That would result in add and delete requests for store objects being sent concurrently, with undefined results.

 - While a share is being added or modified (entry in **STATE_COMING**), we treat it as leased.